openvlc/OpenVLC/Latest_Version/Experiments/Video_demo/README.md

 ## Video transmission

 An easy an reliable way of transmitting video in this setup is using VLC media player (https://www.videolan.org/vlc/index.en.html).
+When streaming video, bear in mind the data rate limit of the VLC: 400 kbps in transport layer.
+Streaming video at higher bitrates may result in loss of quality.
 Use the following command to install it in both computers "TX Server" and "RX Client":

 ``